 - Day 1 - Take your time for a stressfree drive from Perth down the Albany Hwy perhaps stopping in Williams (check out the Woolshed) and Kojonup (Kodja Place is worth a look as well as the many gorgeous gardens in the area.)
 Not forgetting fantastic pies and cakes at the Kojonup or Mt Barker Bakeries.
 Arrive at Cape Howe Cottages for check in after 2pm.
 Unpack and stretch your legs with an easy walk down to Lowlands Beach then relax on the deck to watch the sunset and enjoy a BBQ.
 Order a room service breakfast for tomorrow.

-- Day 2 - Leisurely breakfast (pre-order a Breakfast Provisions Basket and be woken by the smell of a fresh hot loaf of bread delivered to your door).
+- Day 2 - Leisurely breakfast.
 Set off towards Denmark stopping at the South Coast Woodworks Gallery then on into town.
 Turn right over the bridge and follow the Scotsdale Road Tourist Route for spectacular views.
-Call in at Rockcliffe Estate Wines, Harewood Estate (one of our favourites), Ducketts Mill Wines & cheese, then the Alpaca Farm & Wildlife Park (for the children).
+Call in at Rockcliffe Estate Wines, Harewood Estate, Ducketts Mill Wines & cheese, then the Alpaca Farm & Wildlife Park (for the children).
 Continue down McLeod Road until it meets the South Coast Hwy again, turn right and head towards Walpole and if you haven't done the Treetop Walk - head along Highway to the Valley of the Giants.
 Don't miss the Good Food Factory for all sorts of confectionery, gourmet delights, burger lunches, cider and soccer golf, Jassi Leather Works, stroll along the beach at Greens Pool and Elephant Rocks then a honey icecream from Bartholomews Meadery or indulge in chocolate delights at The Chocolate Lounge.
 Good places to lunch are at The Good Food Factory, Ducketts Mill or The Lakehouse if you have time (and room in your stomach!).
 Pick up supplies in Denmark and a few more bottles at Willoughby Park Winery and Boston Brewery before heading back for a well earned rest.